MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-how-to-clone.md

 * Data for Event Hubs and for Service Bus Topics and Queues can't be migrated.
 This is point-in-time data and is not stored after the messages are processed.

 * You need to schedule downtime for the migration.
 Cloning the devices to the new hub takes time.
-Benchmark testing has revealed that it could take around two hours to move 500,000 devices, and four hours to move a million devices.
+If you are using the Import/Export method, benchmark testing has revealed that it could take around two hours to move 500,000 devices, and four hours to move a million devices.

 * You can copy the devices to the new hub without shutting down or changing the devices.

+    * If the devices were originally provisioned using DPS, re-provisioning them updates the connection information stored in each device.

-The devices have to be modified to use the new hub.
-For example, if using a connection string on the device to the hub, it has to be updated to point to the new hub instead of the old one.
+    * Otherwise, you have to use the Import/Export method to move the devices, and then the devices have to be modified to use the new hub.
+For example, you can set up your device to consume the IoT Hub host name from the twin desired properties.
+The device will take that IoT Hub host name, disconnect the device from the old hub, and reconnect it to the new one.

 * You need to update any certificates you are using so you can use them with the new resources.
 Also, you probably have the hub defined in a DNS table somewhere — you will need to update that DNS information.

 ## Methodology